 In addition to a physical examination, the following tests may be used to diagnose a brain stem glioma:

 MRI.
 An MRI uses magnetic fields, not x-rays, to produce detailed images of the body.
-A contrast medium (a special dye) may be injected into a patient’s vein or given orally (by mouth) to create a clearer picture.
+A special dye called a contrast medium is given before the scan to create a clearer picture.
+This dye can be injected into a patient’s vein or given as a pill to swallow.

 Computed tomography (CT or CAT) scan.
-A CT scan creates a three-dimensional picture of the inside of the body with an x-ray machine.
-A computer then combines these images into a detailed, cross-sectional view that shows any abnormalities or tumors.
-A CT scan can also be used to measure the tumor’s size.
-Sometimes, a contrast medium is injected into a vein or given orally to provide better detail.
+A CT scan takes pictures of the inside of the body using x-rays taken from different angles.
+A computer combines these pictures into a detailed, 3-dimensional image that shows any abnormalities or tumors.
+A CT scan can be used to measure the tumor’s size.
+Sometimes, a contrast medium is given before the scan to provide better detail on the image.
+This dye can be injected into a patient’s vein or given as a pill or liquid to swallow.
 For a brain stem glioma, this test generally does not provide enough information to make a definite diagnosis, and an MRI is still needed.

-After these diagnostic tests are done, your child’s doctor will review all of the results with you.
-If the diagnosis is brain stem glioma, these results also help the doctor describe the tumor; this is called staging and grading.
+After diagnostic tests are done, your child’s doctor will review all of the results with you.
+If the diagnosis is brain stem glioma, these results also help the doctor describe the tumor.
+This is called staging and grading.

 The next section in this guide is Stages and Grades.
 It explains the system doctors use to describe the extent of brain stem glioma.
 Use the menu to choose a different section to read in this guide.